naikymen/titration/README.md

 `R/phosphoric_titration_analytic.R` implements the analytical method explained by Poutnik at chem.se: https://chemistry.stackexchange.com/a/149285/107836

-Very simple and elegant.
+Very simple and elegant: solving for Na is _much_ simpler than solving for pH.

 Took me 10 minutes to implement Poutnik's solution (while learning to use numerical solvers took me days).

-Moraleja: KISS :P
+> Moraleja: KISS :P

 # Experimental data